onepunchking777/Data-Analysis-Projects/README.md

 # Welcome to my Data Analysis Portofolio!
+### Summary for JuYeong's Data Analysis projects.
+I'm thrilled to extract insights through data and analyze real-hand problems with data analysis

-### 01. Retention Analysis and RFM Analysis on e-commerce data
+## 01. Retention Analysis and RFM Analysis on e-commerce data
 [e-commerce data analysis link](https://github.com/onepunchking777/E-commerce-Analysis-Projects/blob/main/E_commerce_analysis.ipynb)
 - Background: Customer analysis is one of the key topics in business field.
 This project was conducted to practice data analysis in the e-commerce sector, which deals with vast amounts of data The main analysis carried out in this project were Retention Analysis and RFM Analysis.
 - What is Retention Analysis?